IsHacker003/Lucky_Patcher_Installer/README.md

 # Installer for Lucky Pather
-This repo provides the source code for the installer of Lucky Patcher.
+This repo provides the source code for the installer of Lucky Patcher by Chelpus.